gsobell/dotfiles/.packlist/README.md

+# packlist

 Listing of user installed packages.
+Naming convention is `$HOSTNAME-$(date +%F)` for snapshots, and `$HOSTNAME` for for progressively tracked list.

 Not to be confused with `paclist`.
-Paclist prints a list categorized by repository, as opposed to whether the package was explicitly installed by the user.
+[Paclist](https://aur.archlinux.org/packages/paclist/) prints a list categorized by repository, as opposed to whether the package was explicitly installed by the user.

 Example packlist usage is as follows: